allegroai/clearml-docs/docs/fundamentals/hyperparameters.md

 ### Accessing Parameters

-ClearML provides methods to directly access a task’s logged parameters.
+ClearML provides methods to directly access a task's logged parameters.

 To get all of a task's parameters and properties (hyperparameters, configuration objects, and user properties), use the [`Task.get_parameters`](../references/sdk/task.md#get_parameters) method, which will return a dictionary with the parameters,